 Guests strolled from station to station chatting comfortably with the founders, vineyard staff and one another, creating a sense of community that could be felt at this celebration of land and the harvest.

 Guests sampled a piece of the meat while meeting farmer Matt McCaskill of nearby Seven Oaks Farm in Charlottesville, who talked about sustainable practices and pasturing—a respectful way to raise animals that improves their health as well as the flavors and nutrients of the meats.
-Learn how to Host Your Own Virginia Wine Dinner by taking inspiration from a farm-to-table dinner at Seven Oaks Farm.
+Learn how to Host Your Own Virginia Wine Dinner by taking inspiration from a farm-to-table dinner at Septenary Winery and Seven Oaks Farm.

-Pippin Hill’s Farm-to-Table Dinner Menu
+Pippin Hill Farm-to-Table Dinner Menu

 Viticulturist Chris Hill has been part of the Pippin Hill team since the very beginning when he helped to select the land for its unique properties and southern exposure.
 The vineyard manager, Brooks Hoover, shared details on how they sited different grape varietals in blocks that best suited their growing needs.
 At the wine station, guests sampled grapes freshly clipped from the vine and enjoyed a tasting of the fresh crush as well as a few finished wines while discussing the balance of acidity and sugars as the grapes move from veraison—the onset of ripening and color change—through the harvest.

 Guests strolled from station to station chatting comfortably with the founders, vineyard staff and one another, creating a sense of community that could be felt at this celebration of land and the harvest.
-“The people behind our wines and food are farmers.
+“The people behind our wines and the food menu are farmers.
 It’s a miracle how it all comes together, and it’s lovely to encounter especially during the harvest.
 We love tending and growing exceptional vines and vegetables that, in turn, enhance flavors in food and life,” shares Andrews.
 As the sun dipped low behind the Blue Ridge Mountains, the meal began with the first oyster harvest of the season from Rappahannock Oysters.
 Guests enjoyed oysters in a crushed flower mignonette paired with the 2018 Sparkling Rose.
 It was followed by a salad of heirloom tomato, grilled local peach and a house made burrata, seasoned with the “Ugly” tomato vinaigrette and paired with a 2017 Chardonnay Reserve.